maniratnamm2/Mani-portfolio-/README.md

 - `index.html` – Main webpage structure and content
 - `mani.js` – Client-side interactions and dynamic behavior
 - Assets (images/icons/fonts) – Visual and branding resources

+## Contact
+If you'd like to connect regarding engineering leadership, architecture, or collaboration opportunities, feel free to reach out via the contact details shared in the portfolio.

+Built with a focus on scalability, accessibility, and engineering excellence.
 ## Getting Started
 ### 1. Clone the repository
 ```bash